Berkeley Lower Extremity Exoskeleton

-The Berkeley Lower Extremity Exoskeleton (BLEEX) is a robotic device that attaches to the lower body.
+The Berkeley Lower Extremity Exoskeleton (BLEX) is a robotic device that attaches to the lower body.
 Its purpose is to complement the user's strength by adding extra force to the user's lower extremity bodily movements.
-The BLEEX was funded by the Defense Advanced Research Projects Agency (DARPA), and developed by the Berkeley Robotics and Human Engineering Laboratory, a unit within the University of California, Berkeley Department of Mechanical Engineering.
+The BLEEX was funded by the Defense Advanced Research Projects Agency (DARPA), and developed by the Berkeley Robotics and Human Engineering Laboratory, a unit within the University of California, Berkeley, Department of Mechanical Engineering.
 DARPA provided the initial $50 million of start-up funds in 2001.
 The prototype would be demonstrated at the 2004 DARPA Technical Symposium.

 Design

 The BLEEX has four hydraulically actuated joints: two at the hip, one at the knee, and one at the ankle.
 Alongside 3 joints consisting of metal springs and elastomers, which give it 7 degrees of freedom.
 The BLEEX is energetically autonomous, meaning it has an on-board power supply.

 Development later moved to Lockheed Martin, where the device became known as the Human Universal Load Carrier, or HULC.